firebolt-db/godocs/docs/Reference/object-identifiers.md

 ---
 layout: default
-title: Identifier requirements
+title: Object identifers
 description: Provides requirements and guidance for using SQL identifiers with Firebolt.
 nav_order: 10
 parent: General reference
 ---

-# Identifier requirements
+# Object identifers

 Firebolt identifiers can refer to the following items: